pangucciole/CybersecurityLab/README.md

 ### Scenario

-This laboratory describes a Spearphishing attack to a company CEO with the purpose of stealing credentials, accessing the system and then stealing sensitive information for Double Extortion.
+This laboratory describes a spearphishing attack targeting a company CEO with the purpose of stealing credentials, accessing the system, and subsequently stealing sensitive information for double extortion, while also obtaining a persistent reverse shell with root privileges.

-**Threat model:** adversary with access to the private internal network of the company.
+**Threat model:** Adversary with access to the private internal network of the company.

 ### Prerequisites

 #### Virtual Environment

-To execute this laboratory, VMware was used to virtualize 2 VMs, with Host-Only network connection:
+To execute this laboratory, VMware was used to virtualize 2 VMs, with a Host-Only network connection:

 * **Kali Linux** → the attacker machine
 * **Morning Catch - Phishing Industries** → the victim machine: a vulnerable VMware virtual machine, similar to Metasploitable, made for simulating Phishing attacks